openwdl/wdl/modules/SPEC.md

 2. On subsequent resolutions, the engine verifies the signature matches the previously recorded key.
 3. If the signing key has changed, the engine must **refuse to proceed** and surface a clear warning explaining what happened.
 The user must explicitly accept the new key through an engine-specific command (e.g., `sprocket module trust openwdl/csvcut`).
 This protects against compromised repositories where an attacker replaces both content and signature.
 4. If a module was unsigned on first resolution and later becomes signed, the engine records the key going forward without disruption.
+5. If a previously signed module is later resolved without a `module.sig`, the engine must refuse to proceed, exactly as if the signing key had changed.
+The user must explicitly accept the removal through the same engine-specific trust command.

-The lockfile `signer` field is absent for unsigned modules.
+The lockfile `signer` field is absent for unsigned modules and for local path dependencies, which are not subject to signature verification.

 ### Engine Policy